JSLee402/fullStackOpenExercises/README.md

   - Learning on using Developer Tool in browser.
   - Understanding Single Page Application and what happens between server and browser.
   - Exercise0 is on creating a sequence diagram between server and browser.

+Exercise1:
+  - Introduction to React
+  - Understanding components in React
+  - Use of props, JSX
+  - Understanding JavaScript
+  - JavaScript Arrays, Objects, Functions, Classes